BIM October 09, 2025

 trimble connect landing page

 Trimble Connect is an evolution of a previously well-known application called Tekla BIMSight.
-Trimble Connect offers many capabilities for its own Tekla software, but it is extremely limited when different file types become involved.
+Trimble Connect offers many capabilities for its own Tekla software, but it is extremely limited when different file types are involved.

 Customer rankings: